-Can Pregnant Women Take Calcium Channel Blockers?
+Can Pregnant Women Take Them?

-Can Children Take Calcium Channel Blockers?
+Can Children Take Them?

 The safety of calcium channel blockers in children has not been established; however, no problems have been found to date.
 Discuss the risks and benefits of giving your child calcium channel blockers with your child's doctor.

-Can Elderly People Take Calcium Channel Blockers?
+Can Elderly People Take Them?

 Older adults have more side effects from calcium channel blockers than younger people.
 As a result, lower doses are frequently prescribed.